Receptor theory

 Receptor theory is the application of receptor models to explain drug behavior.
 Pharmacological receptor models preceded accurate knowledge of receptors by many years.
-John Newport Langley and Paul Ehrlich introduced the concept of a receptor that would mediate drug action at the beginning of the 20th century.
+John Newport Langley and Paul Ehrlich introduced the concept that receptors can mediate drug action at the beginning of the 20th century.
 Alfred Joseph Clark was the first to quantify drug-induced biological responses (specifically, f-mediated receptor activation).
-So far, nearly all of the quantitative theoretical modelling of receptor function has centred on ligand-gated ion channels and GPCRs.
+So far, nearly all of the quantitative theoretical modelling of receptor function has centred on ligand-gated ion channels and G protein-coupled receptors.

 History

 The receptor concept

 In 1901, Langley challenged the dominant hypothesis that drugs act at nerve endings by demonstrating that nicotine acted at sympathetic ganglia even after the degeneration of the severed preganglionic nerve endings.
 In 1905 he introduced the concept of a receptive substance on the surface of skeletal muscle that mediated the action of a drug.
 Langley postulated that these receptive substances were different in different species (citing the fact that nicotine-induced muscle paralysis in mammals was absent in crayfish).
 Around the same time, Ehrlich was trying to understand the basis of selectivity of agents.
 He theorized that selectivity was the basis of a preferential distribution of lead and dyes in different body tissues.
 However, he later modified the theory in order to explain immune reactions and the selectivity of the immune response.
 Thinking that selectivity was derived from interaction with the tissues themselves, Ehrlich envisaged molecules extending from cells that the body could use to distinguish and mount an immune response to foreign objects.
 However, it was only after Ahlquist demonstrated the differential effects of adrenaline on two distinct receptor populations, that the theory of receptor-mediated drug interactions gained acceptance.